 The answer is a little complicated because building permits and laws tend to differ between states, cities, and even neighborhoods.
 You might actually need to acquire a zoning permit instead of a building permit.
 A zoning permit helps regulate outdoor areas and spaces, while a building permit refers to structures like walls, sheds, rooms, etc.

 For raised patios, a rough guideline states that any raised patio under 30 inches in height most likely does not need a permit.
-Anything higher might need one, especially if you build it on your front yard.
-These front patios need to meet specific guidelines, like not being too close to the sidewalk and staying within size limits.
+Anything higher might need one, especially if you build it in your front yard.
+Front yard patios need to meet specific guidelines, like not being too close to the sidewalk and staying within size limits.

 If you plan to build an enclosed patio with at least one wall or with a roof, you will likely need a permit.
-Again, it depends on your local authority’s building and zoning codes, though.
+Again, it depends on your local authority’s building and zoning codes.

 Since raised patios typically require just a few layers of materials without building a whole structure, you can safely build it on your own.
 The process is relatively simple and does not require handling dangerous tools.

 As the easiest and most durable option, choose concrete pavers or bricks and skip the extra step of cutting out each individual paver.
 Other popular choices include stone, graphite, and other materials that come in pre-cut shapes like squares and rectangles.